PradeepLoganathan/pradeepl-blog/content/blog/git-branching-strategies/index.md

 To work on a new feature a developer creates a feature branch from main and commits their work to this feature branch.
 The feature branch is kept up to date regularly.
 When the feature development is complete the developer issues a pull request to the main branch.
 This initiates a code review.
 If the pull request is reviewed and merged then the feature is deployed from the main branch.
 If there are issues then fixes are immediately made and merged back into main.
 Main is immediately redeployed since it is always in a proven working state.
 This requires a robust CI/CD process.

 ![Github Flow](images/github-flow.png "Github Flow")

+### Github flow CI/CD design

+In GitHub Flow multiple teams work on different features across different branches.
+Whenever a commit is pushed to any feature branch, it triggers a CI pipeline.
+This pipeline builds the project and runs tests.
+These tests validate code changes in isolation before they are ready for merge into the master branch.
+Once this pipeline executes successfully, a pull request is opened from the feature branch to the main branch.
+This pull request triggers a CI pipeline which executes tests and build processes to ensure that the changes in the pull request are safe to merge into the main branch.
+When changes are merged into the main branch, it triggers a CD pipeline which runs final tests, builds the production-ready version of the project, and then deploys it to the production environment.
+This ensures that only thoroughly tested and reviewed code gets deployed to production.
+This is a typical CI/CD setup for github flow.
+It ensures that all features are independently tested and validated in their respective branches before they are merged, maintaining code quality and stability in the master branch.

 ### Pros